12 Types of Intimacy Every Marriage Needs to Grow

 Voice note exchange: “Three things I appreciate about you.”

 You don’t build a thriving relationship by accident.
 You build it by turning toward each other—again and again—until connection becomes normal.
 Every micro-turn says, “You matter.”
 Every ritual says, “You can count on me.”
 Every venture says, “We’re building a life together.”
-You don’t have to master all twelve at once.
+And before you add anything new, it helps to notice what you’re already doing to move toward your spouse—because most couples are already making connection moves, even if they’re small or inconsistent.
+Naming those “already-there” strengths builds hope and shows you that growth isn’t starting from zero.
+From there, you don’t have to master all twelve at once.
 Pick two lanes that feel weakest, start small, and stay consistent.
+As you strengthen the areas that are underdeveloped, you’re not replacing what’s working—you’re rounding it out.
 Over time, those simple practices create the safest message your spouse can receive: “You’re not alone.
 I’m with you.
 And I’m choosing us.”
+And in that warm, supportive environment, the ice begins to thaw—walls come down, tenderness returns, and joy finds room to breathe again.